Guías y buenas prácticas

 2. Use descriptive metadata that allow data to be effectively searched.
 Make metadata public even when the data themselves are restricted.

-3. Store data in reliable and well-indexed repositories to ensure long-term persistence.
+3. Store data in reliable and well-indexed repositories to ensure long-term preservation.

-Example: depositing data in repositories such as Zenodo, OSF o OpenNeuro with an assigned DOI.
+Example: depositing data in repositories such as Zenodo, OSF or OpenNeuro with an assigned DOI.

 Interoperable and Reusable: